Gunman in Southern California mass shooting knew his victims - WTMJ

 Gonzalez was from nearby Fullerton but was driving a rental car and staying at a motel in Anaheim, which borders Orange and is southeast of Los Angeles.
 Police say he placed bicycle locks on two entrances to a two-story building that houses a variety of businesses.

 The shooting occurred around 5:30 p.m.
-Wednesday, and police said Gonzalez targeted people at Unified Homes, a mobile home brokerage company.
+Wednesday, and police said Gonzalez targeted people at Unified Homes.
 Police released a still image from security video showing the gunman inside the business wearing a bandana, brandishing a semiautomatic handgun and with a backpack that police said contained ammunition, pepper spray and handcuffs.

 Police received multiple reports of gunshots, and officers were on the scene within 2 minutes, Orange police Lt.
 Jennifer Amat said.
 Gunfire could be heard as officers arrived and the suspect fired at them, Amat said.
 Officers fired back from behind the fence until the locks securing the gates from the inside could be cut.